The Stooges: Listener's Guide

 I began listening to the Stooges in early September 2021.
-I don't think they have good albums but they do have a handful of some excellent songs.
+I don't think they have great albums but they do have a handful of some excellent songs.
+In the summer of 2025, I listened to Iggy Pop's first two albums.

 The Stooges (1969): B-